saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 Looks good!

 **Summary:**
-So far we have created a VPC, a public subnet, NAT, 2 private subnets, public, private and rds security groups, last but not the least, we created an RDS in the private subnet and an S3 bucket for the backup.
+So far we have created a VPC, a public subnet, NAT, 2 private subnets, public, private and rds security groups, an RDS instance in the private subnet, and an S3 bucket for the backup.
 At this point, my folder structure looks like this:

 ```bash
 .